alexrdnk/SalaryManagementWebApp/README.md

 # Salary Management Web Application

-## O projekcie
+## About the Project

-Projekt Salary Management Web Application to aplikacja internetowa służąca do zarządzania wynagrodzeniami.
-Zbudowana przy użyciu Gradle i Java 21 w środowisku IntelliJ IDEA, zapewnia funkcjonalności umożliwiające efektywne zarządzanie danymi o wynagrodzeniach pracowników.
+The Salary Management Web Application is a web application designed for managing salaries.
+Built using Gradle and Java 21 in IntelliJ IDEA, it provides functionalities to efficiently manage employee salary data.

-## Funkcjonalność programu
+## Program Functionality

-Na starcie programu użytkownik ma dostęp do głównych funkcji aplikacji, takich jak:
+Upon starting the program, users have access to the main features of the application, including:
-- Przeglądanie i zarządzanie listą pracowników
+- Viewing and managing the employee list
-- Dodawanie, edytowanie i usuwanie rekordów wynagrodzeń
+- Adding, editing, and deleting salary records
-- Generowanie raportów dotyczących wynagrodzeń
+- Generating salary reports

-Dokładny zestaw funkcji będzie rozwijany w zależności od wymagań użytkowników i potrzeb biznesowych.
+The exact set of features will be developed based on user requirements and business needs.

-## Testy
+## Testing

-Jedną z kluczowych części projektu są testy.
-Zostały one stworzone dla najważniejszych metod, aby zapewnić wysoką jakość i niezawodność aplikacji.
-Testy obejmują zarówno jednostkowe, jak i integracyjne aspekty funkcjonalności aplikacji.
+One of the key aspects of the project is testing.
+Tests have been created for the most important methods to ensure high quality and reliability of the application.
+The tests cover both unit and integration aspects of the application's functionality.

-## Zrobiono za pomocą
+## Built With

-- **Gradle**: Narzędzie do automatyzacji budowy projektu i zarządzania zależnościami.
+- **Gradle**: A tool for automating project builds and managing dependencies.
-- **Spring Web**: Framework do tworzenia aplikacji internetowych w Javie.
+- **Spring Web**: A framework for creating web applications in Java.
-- **Java**: Język programowania użyty do stworzenia aplikacji.
+- **Java**: The programming language used to build the application.
-- **JetBrains IntelliJ IDEA**: IDE używane do rozwoju projektu.
+- **JetBrains IntelliJ IDEA**: The IDE used for project development.

 ### Made by Oleksandr Radionenko